AttacktheSOC/attackthesoc.github.io/content/posts/entitytimeline/index.md

 +++
-title = 'Enhancing Your Entity Timelines: Sentinel Activities in the Unified Microsoft Defender XDR' description = 'With the recent release of the Microsoft unified security operations platform in the Defender portal I wanted to focus in on one specifically cool feature brought over that could help SOC analysts speed up their investigations.' date = 2024-04-13T13:57:30-04:00 draft = false
+title = 'Enhancing Your Entity Timelines: Sentinel Activities in the Unified Microsoft Defender XDR Portal' description = 'With the recent release of the Microsoft unified security operations platform in the Defender portal I wanted to focus in on one specifically cool feature brought over that could help SOC analysts speed up their investigations.' date = 2024-04-13T13:57:30-04:00 draft = false